 Manalapan Child Custody and Support

-After a divorce, one or both spouses may experience significant changes that may call for a modification of child support.
+After a divorce is finalized, one or both spouses may experience significant changes that may call for a modification of child support.
 Either parent can ask the court for a modification to the child support order.
 The standard for modifying the order is whether a parent has experienced changed circumstances.
-The changes must be unanticipated, substantial, and permanent.
-Once these are proved, the other parent will need to provide his or her current financial information.
-For example, if you are in a car accident and become disabled and are unable to work, you may not be able to pay child support at the same rate you could previously, and a request for modification might be appropriate.Consult a Child Custody Attorney in the Manalapan Area
+The changes must be substantial and continuing.
+For example, if you are in a car accident and become disabled and are unable to work, you may not be able to pay child support at the same rate you previously could, and a request for modification might be appropriate.
+Once these changes are proven, the parties must provide their current financial information and the support obligation recalculated.Consult a Child Custody Attorney in the Manalapan Area

 Issues of child custody and support can make a divorce contentious.
 The Manalapan child custody lawyers at Goldstein Law Group maintain a sophisticated practice helping parents advocate for their children’s best interests.
 Every child is unique, and in some cases, even the best interests of children from the same home are different.
 Our family law attorneys can help you negotiate with your children’s other parent or take a case to court.
 Contact us for a consultation at 732-967-6777 or via our online form.